ubc-library-rc/citizen-science-tools/index.md

 <img src="content/images/science-literacy-week.jpg" alt="Science Literacy Week 2020" width="600" height="auto">

+Explore more <a href="https://guides.library.ubc.ca/scilit20">Science Literacy Week events at UBC Library</a>.

-For more information on [upcoming workshops](https://researchcommons.library.ubc.ca/events/) and to view [our open workshop content](https://researchcommons.library.ubc.ca/oer/) find us at <a href=" https://researchcommons.library.ubc.ca">https://researchcommons.library.ubc.ca</a>.
+For more information on [upcoming workshops at the Research Commons](https://researchcommons.library.ubc.ca/events/) and to view [our open workshop content](https://researchcommons.library.ubc.ca/oer/) find us at <a href=" https://researchcommons.library.ubc.ca">https://researchcommons.library.ubc.ca</a>.

 ## Goal of this workshop